yash30201/CompetitiveProgramming/README.md

 ```

+> When all the weights are either 0 or 1, then O 1 BFS can be used instead of Djsktra.
+Here, we use a deque
+> and for all the edges where weight is zero, we push_front, else push_back
+> !!!!
+Keep in mind that we don't use visited array here, we only use the distance array as a single node can be present
+> more then twice here!!!!!!!!

 ### Single Source Shortest Path: [Bellman Ford](./CodeSnippets/Graphs/BellmanFord.cpp)

 This algorithm also takes into account negative edges but doesn't works with negative cycles.